johnBuffer/FastVersatileContainer/README.md

 ## Operation speed

 + Output of EzBench for **1 000 000 objects** of **40 Bytes** in each container
-+ Each object has a field with a random value in range *0, 10 000*.
++ Each one of these test objects has a field with a random value in range *0, 10 000*.
 + Deletion test consists of removing all objects whose value is equal to 0.

 ```